nicoballarini/SubgrPlots/Readme.md

 This project contains the article and code for:
-# Graphical displays for subgroup analysis in clinical trials
+# A Critical Review of Graphics for Subgroup Analyses in Clinical Trials and Some Improvements

 * `/data` Contains the dataset used in the examples.